Tag Archives: import a car

 All programs include a factory tour and meal, international car insurance and registration for 2 weeks (about a $200 value).
 When you’re done they’ll ship the car back to the U.S. for you free of charge, but keep in mind this is not the same as the destination fee (typically $895).
 Mercedes is the only one to waive the destination fee as well.

-- You order a European luxury car from a U.S. dealer
+- You order a European luxury car from a U.S. dealer and put down a deposit

 - Once the pick-up date is confirmed, you book your travel